 Given the unique structure of the System, managing reputational risk is the direct responsibility of each System entity.
-(See "Structural Risk Management" on pages 16 and 17 of this Quarterly Information Statement for a discussion on the structure of the System).
+(See "Structural Risk Management" on pages 18 and 19 of this Quarterly Information Statement for a discussion on the structure of the System).

-Entities that serve the System at the national level, including the Coordinating Committee, the Presidents' Planning Committee and The Farm Credit Council, will communicate guidance to the System for reputational issues that have broader consequences for the System as a whole.
-These entities support those business and other practices that are consistent with our mission.
+Committees or entities that serve the System at the national level, including the Coordinating Committee, the Presidents' Planning Committee and The Farm Credit Council, will communicate guidance to the System for reputational issues that have broader consequences for the System as a whole.
 (See pages 12 and 15 in the 2021 Annual Information Statement for additional information).